ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `test_preprocess`:

-  If [:project][:use_test_preprocessor] or
-  [:project][:use_deep_dependencies] is set and code is structured in a certain way, the gcc preprocessor may need symbol definitions to properly preprocess files to extract function signatures for mocking and extract deep dependencies for incremental builds.
+  If [:project][:use_test_preprocessor] is set and code is structured in a certain way, the gcc preprocessor may need symbol definitions to properly preprocess files to extract test functions for test runner generation and function signatures for mocking.

   **Default**: `[]` (empty)